 There are plenty of viable resources available to help you learn more about addiction.
 Many sober living homes host support groups for family members of addicts.
 They can also provide other valuable resources, like literature, research studies, and so on.
 Al-Anon and other support groups also offer valuable resources, providing support for family members of loved ones struggling with addiction.

 Avoid being alone with the addict.

-It is better when there are at least two family members present when the addict is present.
+It is better when there are at least two family members present when the addicted loved one is present.
 One family member might give in easier than the other.
-By working together, both family members can help each other avoid enabling behaviors and being manipulated by the addict.
+By working together, both family members can help each other avoid enabling behaviors and being manipulated by the individual struggling with addiction.